Equitable Holdings Inc. (EQH) Just Got Our Attention

-Equitable Holdings Inc. (NYSE:EQH) went up by 0.42% from its latest closing price compared to the recent 1-year high of $35.46.
-The company’s stock price has collected 1.79% of gains in the last five trading sessions.
-Press Release reported on 10/04/21 that Equitable Announces Partnership with Purposity to Support Educators and Students in Charlotte
+Equitable Holdings Inc. (NYSE:EQH) went up by 0.63% from its latest closing price compared to the recent 1-year high of $35.46.
+The company’s stock price has collected 3.86% of gains in the last five trading sessions.
+Press Release reported 10 hours ago that AB Announces September 30, 2021 Assets Under Management

 Is It Worth Investing in Equitable Holdings Inc. (NYSE :EQH) Right Now?